aseba-community/dashel/readme.md

 ## Contribute

 Feel free to [report bugs](https://github.com/aseba-community/dashel/issues/new), fork Dashel and [submit pull requests](https://github.com/aseba-community/dashel/pulls) through [github](https://github.com/aseba-community/dashel).
-If you want to reach us, you can join the [development mailing list](https://mail.gna.org/listinfo/dashel-dev/).
+If you want to reach us, please open a github issue with your question.

 ## Authors and license